THE WAY OF THE DRILL

 One of the things that I am most proud of as an Ashtanga yoga teacher, is the students who choose to study with me.
 So far I have been blessed with wonderful, easy-going, receptive, fun, intelligent, hard working and unassuming adults, who are a joy to work with.
 The guests at our launch retreat were no exception.
 We had delightful visitors from North and South India, Europe, North Africa and North America, all of whom Saroja happily welcomed with a garland of flowers.

-Before the guests departed they asked for bags of our freshly ground coffee to take home.
-We were sad to say goodbye, but I’m happy that they will keep coming back to ASHTANGA NIRVṚTA.
-The launch was a wonderful success and we eagerly await our future retreats from October to May each year.
+Before the guests departed they asked for bags of our freshly ground coffee and black pepper to take home.
+We were sad to say goodbye, but were happily assured by all, that they’ll keep coming back to ASHTANGA NIRVRTA.
+The launch was a wonderful success and we eagerly await our future retreats in the months and years to come.

 I have come to expect the unexpected in India and have surrendered to the fact that yes usually means no, nothing is as it seems and if there is a complicated way of doing something, it will be embraced (often with no outcome at all).
 I do not claim to understand Incredible India, or the logic which determines many people’s actions, but the light, the colours, the exotic aromas, the smiles, the delicious fruit, cuisine, stunning nature and constant assault on the senses, perpetually captivate me and make the Magical Motherland a place to behold.